arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 for the places that our customers talk about.
 Or is simply cheaper.
 So we have two adapters.
 Both of them communicate via HTTP with APIs exposed by our providers.
 But both of them use separate gems for that.
-As you can easily imagine when anything goes wrong, gems are throwing their own custom exceptions.
-We need to catch them and throw exceptions which our clients/services except to catch.
+As you can easily imagine when anything goes wrong, **gems are throwing their own custom exceptions.
+We need to catch them and throw exceptions which our clients/services except to catch**.

 ```
 #!ruby